The Escape Club: History

 The band formed in 1983, comprising Mad Shadows members lead singer/rhythm guitarist Trevor Steel and guitarist John Holliday, along with former Expressos members bassist Johnnie Christo (a.k.a.
 John Christoforou) and drummer Milan Zekavica.
 The seeds for the formation of The Escape Club were sown when Zekavica joined Steel and Holliday in Mad Shadows, who subsequently performed on an album by the obscure early 1980s Stephen Milford-fronted new wave outfit Planning by Numbers.
 Before long, Christo had also joined the lineup, and The Escape Club was born.
 The fledgling band quickly released the single "Breathing".

 In 1985 The Escape Club signed with EMI and recorded the album White Fields, which was released the following year.
 In 1987, the group moved to Atlantic Records and began recording their next album, Wild Wild West.
 The album was released in the summer of 1988 and spawned the single "Wild, Wild West", which climbed to No. 1 on the Billboard Hot 100 chart while the song's video received major rotation on MTV.
 However, it was banned from British Television for unclear reasons, reports and band members speculate it was due to the use of disembodied limbs and lingerie in a way that came off as offensive or sexist.
-One recent reviewer said of the ban and disembodied limbs, "British censors would’ve been acting in the public interest. [...]
+One reviewer said of the ban and disembodied limbs, "British censors would’ve been acting in the public interest. [...]
 It’s [a] pretty easy psychedelic trick-shot, and it’s also pure nightmare fuel.
 I hate looking at it."